 - field in which specially qualified

-- publications, preferably under appropriate headings, eg. ‘books’ or ‘articles’.
+- publications, preferably under appropriate headings, for example, books or articles.

-- date on which you can commence duties.
+- date on which you can start the role.

 After you apply

-Applicants who were not shortlisted are advised as soon as possible by email or letter.
+Applicants who are not shortlisted are advised as soon as possible by email.

-The interview panel is usually made up of three or four people and candidates are given information about the panel at the time the interview is arranged.
-Both genders are represented on the panel whenever possible.
+The interview panel is usually made up of between three and six people.
+Candidates are given information about the panel at the time the interview is arranged.

-The University’s style of interviewing is interactive and behaviourally based.
+The interviewing style is interactive and behaviourally based.

-Each panel member has a question or area of questions.
+Each panel member has a question or set of questions.
 The questions will focus on your past experiences in the key areas defined in the role description.

 Behavioural interviewing focuses on your past behaviour in actual work or other relevant situations.
-Your pre-interview preparation should include examples of these.
+Your pre-interview preparation should include examples of these situations.

-- Prepare to talk about your experiences in those areas of teaching and research.
+- review your experiences in those areas of teaching and research

-- Discuss how your skills experience and qualifications match those required for the position.
+- consider how your skills, experience and qualifications match those required for the position

-- Talk about the strengths you would bring to the position and to the University.
+- think about the strengths you would bring to the position and to the University

 Candidates outside New Zealand are often initially interviewed by conference call.
-If appropriate, a visit to Victoria University of Wellington may be arranged.
+If appropriate, a visit to the University may be arranged.